-What's the point of wearing a ski goggle?
+- What's the point of wearing ski goggles?

 Risk 1: UV rays, ambient light

-This is the main role of a ski goggle: protect you from the sun, from its UV rays and from risks related to high brightness due to the light reflection on the snow.
-UV rays are way more aggressive in altitude, they can damage the conjunctiva and the cornea of your eyes.
+This is the main role of ski goggles: protecting you from the sun, from its UV rays and from risks related to high brightness due to the light reflection on the snow.
+UV rays are way more aggressive at altitude, they can damage the conjunctiva and the cornea of your eyes.
 The intensity of those rays increases by 10 to 12% every 1,000m (3,200ft).
 Therefore, the higher you ski, ride, climb or hike, the thinner the atmosphere gets and the less it filters those harmful rays.
 Moreover, snow reflects 85% of UV radiation even when the sky is cloudy and the time when light is at its strongest is between 10am and 2pm.

 Add to this the ambient light which can cause glare, eye fatigue leading to headaches and visual discomfort.
-This is why it is important to wear a ski goggle that's adapted to the light conditions.
+This is why it is important to wear a pair of snow goggles adapted to the light conditions.

 Risk 2: terrain changes

 Sun reverberation on the snow or fog can alter your perception of the terrain and lead to a fall in case of a sudden bump or unexpected icy patches.
-A good snow goggle will help you see those better, especially goggles featuring a lens that was specifically designed for those conditions (read further).
+Good snow goggles will help you see those better, especially goggles featuring a lens that was specifically designed for those conditions (read further).

 Risk 3: cold, snow, rain

-Another great benefit of a snow goggle is, it protects you from the cold.
+Another great benefit of snow goggles is, they protect you from the cold.
 When you're riding full speed on the slopes, negative temperatures and side wind can be annoying.
 Your eyes start crying and your vision gets blurred.
 And when it rains or snows it gets even worse.
 Luckily, snow goggles prevent all that.
-It is the accessory you need if you want to keep the elements away from your eyes.
+The accessory you need if you want to keep the elements away from your eyes.

 Risk 4: intrusion of a foreign body

-To end this list, remember that a snow goggle works like a shield against foreign bodies that could injure your eyes.
-From the small rock to the tree branch or pole tip, there are hundreds of opportunities to hurt yourself on the mountain.
-Wear a snow goggle and reduce those risks!
+To end this list, remember that snow goggles work like a shield against foreign bodies that could injure your eyes.
+From small rocks to tree branches or pole tips, there are hundreds of opportunities to hurt yourself on the mountain.
+Wearing snow goggle reduces those risks!

-• a strap that holds the goggle on your head or helmet
+- a strap that holds the goggles on your head or helmet

-Organic or mineral glass, what materials are used in lenses?
+Organic or mineral, what materials are lenses made of?

-Organic glass is slowly replacing mineral glass in ski goggles If it is more subject to scratches, it is way stronger.
+Organic glass is slowly replacing mineral glass in ski goggles.
+While it is more subject to scratches, it is way stronger.
 Nowadays, snow goggles are mainly made of Polycarbonate (PC), a synthetic plastic material with high shock resilience.
 Unlike mineral or natural glass, it is almost unbreakable.
 It's also very light and very comfortable and comes in variety of shades and colours.

-This is the latest generation of glass and it combines the best properties of both mineral and polycarbonate glasses without their flaws.
-Unlike polycarbonate, which is injected at high temperatures, the NXT glass is molded at low temp.
-Made with Trivex, it delivers a crystal-clear visibility that's very similar to mineral glass.
+This is the latest generation of materials, combining the best properties of both mineral and polycarbonate without their flaws.
+Unlike polycarbonate, which is injected at high temperatures, NXT is moulded at low temp.
+Made of Trivex, it delivers a crystal-clear visibility that's very similar to mineral glass.
 NXT is also unbreakable.
-It was tested in windshields of helicopters.
+It has even been tested in helicopter windshields.
 It's also ultra-light as it weighs 14% less than polycarbonate.

 Spherical or cylindrical, what’s the difference?